Capital Project Manager III

-Forms and Materials Required: Applicants must submit a (1) King County application form, (2) resume and (3) letter of interest detailing your background and describing how your education and experience meets the qualifications and has prepared you to perform the essential functions of the job.
-Applications received by February 2 will be given first consideration.
-If no hiring decision is made out of this batch, remaining applications will be considered.
+Forms and Materials Required: Applicants must submit a (1) King County application form, (2) resume, and (3) letter of interest detailing your background and describing how your education and experience meet the qualifications and has prepared you to perform the essential functions of the job.

 Work Schedule: This career service position has a 40-hour workweek, Monday through Friday, with some evening and weekend work occasionally required.
 This position is exempt from FLSA provisions and is not overtime-eligible.
 The position is represented by PROTEC 17A.